 In the face of the COVID-19 pandemic, travel companies such as Airbnb saw unprecedented losses in profit.

 How did the company respond?
-It created a series of videos called "Made Possible by Hosts" that shows appreciation for the hosts who have continued to accept guests on the platform.
+It created a series of videos called "Made Possible by Hosts."
+These videos showed appreciation for the hosts who have continued to accept guests on the platform.

 What’s most curious about the campaign is that it doesn’t put Airbnb customers at the center.